wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-security-tutorial.md

 ### <a name="set-up-sql-database-server-firewall-rules"></a>Configurar regras de firewall do servidor de Banco de Dados SQL

-As regras de firewall no nível do servidor se aplicam a todos os bancos de dados dentro do mesmo servidor do Banco de Dados SQL.
+As regras de firewall de IP no nível do servidor se aplicam a todos os bancos de dados dentro do mesmo servidor do Banco de Dados SQL.

 Para configurar uma regra de firewall no nível do servidor: